mariedj/play-to-program/rurple1.1-P2P/README.txt

 	Add open-ended comments at the end for questions and suggestions.

-	Change directory issues.
+	----Change directory issues.
 Use os.join
 	rur_start.py look at the ShowInstruction Method and decide if it is needed

 	----Move key.txt to .config
-	New user name make sure they can not input a previous existing username
+	----New user name make sure they can not input a previous existing username

 	---rur_its.py has been renamed to environment.py and moved to rur_py directory.

+	Save the state of the current user when logging out